Current Ministry Location-Maryknoll Sisters Center-Maryknoll, NY

-Sister Joan Mury was born in Irvington, New Jersey.
+Sister Joan was born in Irvington, New Jersey.
+She graduated from Archbishop Walsh High School in Irvington, NM in 1960.
 After graduating from Archbishop Walsh High School, she studied Physical Education and Health for two years at Montclair State College.

-After studying Spanish in Cochabamba, she worked in a Maryknoll parish, San Pedro, for six months while living with a Bolivian family to practice her Spanish.
+After studying Spanish in Cochabamba, Sister Joan worked in a Maryknoll parish, San Pedro, for six months while living with a Bolivian family to practice her Spanish.
 She then went to the Bolivian Altiplano where she worked as part of a team of Maryknoll priests, Brothers, Sisters, two Bolivian Sisters and a Bolivian Deacon.
 They worked in three rural parishes.
 This group attended one hundred sixty rural communities.
 Sister Joan worked in the promotion of women and with the indigenous catechists.
 She has also worked in Nicaragua and El Salvador for short periods of time.

-In 1996 Sister Joan was elected to the Congregational Leadership Team at Maryknoll, NY where she served until 2002.
+In 19976 Sister Joan was elected to the Congregational Leadership Team at Maryknoll, NY where she served until 2002.
 She did further studies, auditing classes in Catholic Theological Union in Chicago in Ecology, the Environment and Reconciliation.